dmbrownlee/demo/networkplus/labfiles/README.md

 1. Start all the network nodes by clicking the green triangle in the top button bar and wait for all the links to turn green
 1. Open the console on the ```control``` host within the provisioning network (you may have to wait several seconds before you get a login prompt) and login as the provisioning user (```ansible```):
   ```
-  username: ansible
+  username: student
   password: password
   ```
 1. Run</br>
-  <code>./setup networkplus.yml</code></br>
+  <code>./setup networkplus</code></br>
-  (you will be prompted for the ansible user's password twice, once for SSH and once for become).
+  (you will be prompted for the student's password twice, once for SSH and once for become).

 ## The Network+ virtual lab environment
 ![Diagram of Network+ virtual lab environment](networkplus.test.png "Network+ Virtual Lab Environment")